francescoferraioli/resume/README.md

 Live at [francescoferraioli.github.io/resume](https://francescoferraioli.github.io/resume)

-I started this repository because I was over depending on Microsoft Word for updating my resume.
+I started this repository because I was sick of depending on Microsoft Word for updating my resume.
 I can now simply update this code.

 # Contents